-Since September 2016, the President of the AAE has been the Dane, Kristoffer Bork.
-Mr Bork succeeded Philip Shier, who had been the President of the AAE for the previous twelve months.
+In 2023, the President of the AAE is Giampaolo Crenca (Italy).
+He succeeded Lutz Wilhelmy (Switzerland), who had been the President of the AAE for the previous twelve months.

-The President of the International Actuarial Association is Tom Terry from the United States.
+The President of the International Actuarial Association is Micheline Dionne from Canada.
 In 2012, Prof. Dr Kurt Wolfsdorf was the first German to head the IAA.

 the European Supervisory Authority